OmolaraGold/Sales-Performance-Analysis-Project/README.md

 #### 3. REGION YEARLY SALES
 - PIVOT TABLE
 ![image](https://github.com/user-attachments/assets/8bae1070-8e43-4cad-a9e8-2e9f7c55a71d)

 - CHART
 ![image](https://github.com/user-attachments/assets/3371fdb0-cd92-4c9f-b2de-0d635315e172)

 ![image](https://github.com/user-attachments/assets/bf121fdb-474f-451f-be9d-6f1718234ad9)

 - SQL
 ![SALES DATA PROJECT SQL QUE 5](https://github.com/user-attachments/assets/119daf85-69d9-4577-ba08-ce79c29a64e8)

 #### DEDUCTION
-1. There is a noticeable decline in total revenue across East and South regions from 2023 to 2024.
+ There is a noticeable decline in total revenue across East and South regions from 2023 to 2024.
 This suggests potential challenges in sales performance or market conditions affecting revenue generation.
 There is an increase in total revenue across the North and West regions.
-a.
-East: The East region had the highest revenue in 2023 but shows a significant drop in 2024.
+1. EAST: The East region had the highest revenue in 2023 but shows a significant drop in 2024.
 This decline may indicate market saturation or increased competition in the region.
-b.
-South: The revenue for this region appears to have decreased slightly, indicating a potential area of concern which could suggest challenges in maintaining sales.
+2. SOUTH: The revenue for this region appears to have decreased slightly from 2023 to 2024, indicating a potential area of concern which could suggest challenges in maintaining sales.
 Although it remains one of the higher-performing region.
-c.
-North and West regions: Both regions show an increase in revenue figures.
+3. NORTH AND WEST REGION: Both regions show an increase in revenue figures from 2023 to 2024.
 And more marketing and advertisement is needed to boost more sales revenue in these regions.
 Focusing on marketing and customer engagement strategies may be necessary to revitalize sales in declining regions.